KistanovSerhii/ArduinoWithBluetooth/README.md

   Serial.begin(9600);\
   HC_05.begin(9600);  //Default Baud for comm, it may be different for your Module.\
-  Serial.println("The bluetooth gates are open.\n Connect to HC-05 from any other bluetooth device with 1234 as pairing key!.");\
-}
+  Serial.println("The bluetooth is ready to pairing!"); }

 void loop()\